FLORIDA LEGAL SEPARATION AGREEMENTS

 - Temporary spousal support

 A legal separation agreement can be converted to a marital settlement agreement if the spouses later seek to finalize a marriage dissolution.
-Many of these issues can also be addressed in a prenuptial agreement.
+Many of these issues can also be addressed in a postnuptial or prenuptial agreement.

 Protect Your Interests In Legal Separation

 Attorney-mediator Beth Reineke provides mediation services to separating or divorcing couples who have unresolved disputes.